Credit for prior learning (CPL) may be awarded to PCC students who can demonstrate college-level learning in subject areas that PCC offers.

 Policy/Standard Identifier: C102

-Units responsible for review and update: Academic Policies and Standards Committee
+Units responsible for review and update: Dean of Academic Affairs

 Approval: College President

-Responsibility: Vice President for Academic and Student Affairs
+Responsibility: Vice President for Academic Affairs

-Date of Final Approval: January 2013
+Date of Final Approval: July 2017

 Prior Versions: Yes